-How to get to Nusa Lembongan
+How to get to the Nusa Islands

-Where to stay on Nusa Lembongan
+10 Awesome things to do on Nusa Lembongan

 A very dreamy beach indeed.
-A hotel with an infinity pool and a restaurant overlook this cute little cove of white sand and crystal clear water.
+A hotel with an infinity pool and a restaurant overlooking this cute little cove of white sand and crystal clear water.
 We had a great time swimming in the decent shore break waves at this beach.
 A perfect spot to hang out for the day with good access to food, drinks, pools and one of the most popular things to do on Nusa Lembongan

 Exploring Devil’s Tears is the best thing to do on Nusa Lembongan in my opinion.
 The outcrop sucks the water in before it explodes out with a boom, creating the tears of the devil.
 Not only does it make the devil cry but the spray also creates a rainbow on many occasions.
 Devil’s Tears may get a little touristy but it’s one of my favorite things to do on Nusa Lembongan.

 After enjoying the tears from the devil we headed around the corner to check out what we could find.
 More outcrops being smashed by water and some incredible tide pools.
 We knew we had to come back for sunset when we found the tide pools.